 Tell us some more about the technical aspects of the product?

-Butterfly Pattern: The primary textile panel fully wrapping the lower back and legs, coming together in the rear.
-Fewer seams leads to a more uniform hold, less weight, and greater comfort.
+Butterfly Pattern wrapping the lower back and legs, coming together in the rear resulting in fewer seams

-Ultralight Leg Grippers: New Lycra leg band structure naturally grips the thigh''free of silicon treatment''to deliver a smooth, ultralight hold.
+Ultralight Leg Grippers - Lycra leg band structure naturally grips the thigh -free of silicon treatment

-EQUIPE RS Insert (no krater): Race-spec elastic interface insert in 3D basalt colorway, minus the kraterCooler ventilation holes in the front.
+EQUIPE RS Insert (no krater): Race-spec elastic interface insert in 3D basalt colourway, minus the kraterCooler ventilation holes in the front

 How easy is the product to care for?
 How did it respond to being washed?